PowerMan2206/dots/README.md

 other: `xorg-setxbmap`, `xorg-xinput`, `xautolock`, `mpc` (XF86 mpd control), `scrot` (i3lock), `noto-fonts`

+Note: the `pulseaudio-control` config is customized to my specific setup.
+Go to [polybar-pulseaudio-control](https://github.com/marioortizmanero/polybar-pulseaudio-control) to see how to make it work for you.

 ## Installation

 You can treat this repo as your home directory.
 So if you cloned the repo to `~/dots`, for example, you can install it by running